 Many organizations are doing this well.
-For example, a system developed in a collaboration between the Manton Center for Orphan Disease Research, part of the Boston Children's Hospital, and Alexion is able to produce a highly personalized sequence of clinical questions to aid diagnosis of rare-diseases.
-This system combines the diagnostic knowledge of healthcare professionals, a global disease database, and the specifics of a patient's personal medical history to go through a series of questions that step by step narrows down the highest likelihood indication.
+For example, a system developed in a collaboration between the Manton Center for Orphan Disease Research, part of the Boston Children's Hospital, and Alexion is able to produce a highly personalized sequence of clinical questions to aid diagnosis of rare diseases.
+This system combines the diagnostic knowledge of healthcare professionals, a global disease database, and the specifics of a patient's personal medical history to go through a series of questions that narrow down the highest likelihood indication step by step.

-The resulting AI platform, developed by Alexion with their affiliates, uses various Al algorithms including the "20 questions game" format.
-This platform has the potential to place the global knowledge of rare disease into the hands of every clinician.
+The resulting AI platform, developed by Alexion with their affiliates, uses various AI algorithms including the 20 questions game format.
+This platform has the potential to place the global knowledge of rare diseases into the hands of every clinician.
 They then combine this with their personal experience and expertise in patient interaction to significantly increase the probability of diagnostic success.
-Rare diseases present a specific challenge to AI systems - AI systems need large quantities of data to 'learn,' but by definition, large data sets are not available for rare diseases.
+Rare diseases present a specific challenge to AI systems - AI systems need large quantities of data to learn from, but by definition, large datasets are not available for rare diseases.